 BEST TIPS FOR STORING FRESH FOOD IN THE FRIDGE

 You have more room in your fridge than you think!
 These tips can help you store produce so that it’s fresh and ready to enjoy.

-Meat/Poultry: Keep meat and poultry in its original packaging in the refrigerator.
+Meat/Poultry: Keep meat and poultry in their original packaging in the refrigerator.
 To freeze, slip the packaging into a resealable freezer bag.

 Ketchup/mustard/Condiments: Can be stored safely at room temperature for a few weeks.
 To extend the shelf life and flavor of these condiments, put them in the fridge, where they’ll be good for several months.